recumbent/build-it-right-2019/PITCHME.md

 - In a bit more detail, the model defines the current state
 - view is a function that takes the model and translates it into the HTML to be displayed - we can use functions to compose a complex view from simple pieces
 - update is a function that takes a message - which given that Elm is statically typed, comes from a list we've defined for ourselves - and the current model.
 It then returns a new model changed as required by the message (and the parameters attached to the message), it may also return a command which typically could be an instruction to trigger an http request to send data to or get data from a server.
 The response to the request will come back as a new message triggering a new invocation of the update function.
 - And this is how we square the circle of no side effects - the code I write is pure, I can reason about it, I can test it.
-External events - things that are non-deterministic - are handled by the runtime framework and delivered as strongly typed messages.
+External events, things that are non-deterministic - are handled by the runtime framework and delivered as strongly typed messages.
 - The code, the application, is then event driven and the pieces easy to reason about.

 ---